madydady/testworks/iwine_api.md

 ## Request parameters

 Most API methods work as GET-requests without parameters.
-Only 'temperature' and 'shake' methods have POST-requests with webhooks for callback requests passed in the request body.
+Only *temperature* and *shake* methods have POST-requests with webhooks for callback requests passed in the request body.

 ## Response body